Sam Heughan: Early life and education

 Sam Roland Heughan was born on 30 April 1980 in Balmaclellan, Kirkcudbrightshire.
-His parents had been part of a hippie community in London called Gandalf's Garden which was heavily influenced by the works of J. R. R. Tolkien, inspiring them to name Heughan and his older brother after characters from The Lord of the Rings.
-Sam's mother Chrissie Heughan, an artist and artisan papermaker, struggled to raise the two brothers after their father left when they were both young.
+His parents had been part of a hippie community in London called Gandalf's Garden, which was strongly influenced by the works of J. R. R. Tolkien and led them to name Heughan and his older brother after characters from The Lord of the Rings.
+His mother, Chrissie Heughan, an artist and artisan papermaker, raised the two boys after their father left when they were young.

-Aged five, Heughan moved from Balmaclellan to nearby New Galloway where he attended Kells Primary School.
-During this time he lived in converted stables in the grounds of Kenmure Castle.
-Moving to Edinburgh at age twelve he attended James Gillespie's High School for a year and then the Edinburgh Rudolf Steiner School until the end of the sixth year.
-He joined the Lyceum Youth theatre in 1998 and in 1999 was awarded a place at the Royal Scottish Academy of Music and Drama (RSAMD, now the Royal Conservatoire of Scotland) in Glasgow, graduating in 2003.
+Aged five, Heughan moved from Balmaclellan to nearby New Galloway and attended Kells Primary School.
+With only a small number of pupils in his class, he spent much of his time playing alone in the surrounding woodland and on the grounds of the local castle, experiences he has said contributed to his imagination and later interest in acting.
+During this period, the family lived in converted stables on the grounds of Kenmure Castle.
+He moved to Edinburgh at 12, attending James Gillespie's High School for a year before transferring to the Edinburgh Rudolf Steiner School where he remained until completing sixth year.
+He joined the Lyceum Youth theatre in 1998 and, in 1999, gained a place at the Royal Scottish Academy of Music and Drama RSAMD (now the Royal Conservatoire of Scotland) in Glasgow, graduating in 2003.

-While enrolled at RSAMD Heughan performed in numerous plays including The Twits at Citizens Theatre, an adaptation of Fyodor Dostoevsky's Crime and Punishment, Anton Chekhov's The Seagull, Aeschylus's Greek tragedy Prometheus Bound, and Shakespeare's Romeo and Juliet.
-In 2002, shortly before graduating, Heughan was one of four students chosen to represent RSAMD at the BBC Carleton Hobbs radio talent competition.
-His alma mater, the RCS, awarded him an honorary doctorate at the class of 2022 graduation ceremony.
+While studying at RSAMD, Heughan appeared in a range of stage productions, including The Twits at Citizens Theatre, an adaptation of Fyodor Dostoevsky's Crime and Punishment, Anton Chekhov's The Seagull, Aeschylus's Greek tragedy Prometheus Bound, and Shakespeare's Romeo and Juliet.
+In 2002, shortly before completing his degree, he was selected as one of four students to represent the academy in the BBC Carleton Hobbs radio talent competition.
+The Royal Conservatoire of Scotland later awarded him an honorary doctorate at its 2022 graduation ceremony.